pglpm/inferno/README.md

 ### Cross-Platform Open Source Version
 * For Windows, macOS, and Linux, you can run the PySide6 app locally using Python by following this: [Setup Guide](https://github.com/h587916/Inferno-App?tab=readme-ov-file#inferno-app).

+## Contact

+Please report bugs and request features or specific documentation on [GitHub Issues](https://github.com/pglpm/inferno/issues).
+If you have other questions about application, theory, technical implementation, feel free to contact Luca <pglXYZ@portamanaXYZ.org> (remove 'XYZ' for anti-spam purposes).